-Some game lodges and camps in southern and Eastern Africa seem to be expensive at first glance, if you see the prices per night.
+Some game lodges and camps in southern and Eastern Africa seem to be expensive at first glance if you see the prices per night.
 So why should you book these accommodations when there are, for example, cheaper public camps?

-Most of the private lodges and camps are located in the middle of the wild and no fence prevents the game – sometimes in the middle of the camp.
+Most of the private lodges and campsites are located in the middle of the wild and no fence prevents the game – sometimes in the middle of the camp.
 Not for nothing, you will be accompanied by the staff to your tent or chalet in the evening.

 Game drives in the open safari vehicle with a slightly elevated position or in vehicles with a raised roof allow a more intense experience than in closed vehicles.

 Many lodges and campsites can accommodate only a few guests, 20 is often the maximum.
 Individuality and attention are thus guaranteed.
 Campsite and lodge management and the rangers understand themselves during their stay as their hosts.
 They have extensive knowledge of flora and fauna.
 They know the animals, their deposits, and their behavior.
 As a rule, you are always on the road with your ranger and tracker, who has soon found out where your interests lie, which are especially taken into consideration during guided tours.

 Last but not least, the transport will have an effect on the price for all things that make a stay in the bush pleasant.
 Thus, for example.
 In the Okavango Delta (Botswana), Bwindi Impenetrable Forest in Uganda, Volcanoes National Park in Rwanda, Kruger National Park in South Africa.
 In summary, it can be said that almost all Game Lodges, Bush Lodges, and Camps, which are operated privately, are worth their price because of the offers and services.